carpentries-incubator/sql-humanities-lesson/_episodes/02-sql-aggregation.md

 >
 > Write queries that return:
 >
-> 1. How many individuals were counted in each year
+> 1. How many groups of terms were created in each year
 >    *   in total
->    *   per each species
+>    *   per author
-> 2. Average weight of each species in each year.
+> 2. Average number of each term groupings in each year.
 >
 > Can you modify the above queries combining them into one?
 {: .challenge}